iclibera/axi4_lite/README.md

 Testbench wraps RTL files. \
 \
 The simulation scripts assumes common_rtl repository lives on the same directory as axi4_lite does. \
-Current version of AXI4-Lite testbench runs on 250MHz AXI clock \
+Current version of AXI4-Lite testbench runs on 250MHz AXI clock. \
 \
 NOT IN THIS VERSION: \
 To randomize AXI clock frequency, apply different seed values to the simulator (via -sv_seed = $random or such).